chanduk9/devops_tech/README.md

-#this is first tech file
+#For Devprep
-Welcome to new path tech
+This page feeds all the information.
+Welcome to first GO Second chk